BBC Philharmonic: History

 The 2ZY Orchestra was formed in 1922 for a Manchester radio station of the same name.
 It gave the first broadcast performances of many famous English works, including Elgar's Dream of Gerontius and Enigma Variations and Holst's The Planets.
 The orchestra was part-funded by the British Broadcasting Company (precursor of the BBC), and renamed the Northern Wireless Orchestra in 1926.

 When the BBC Symphony Orchestra was established in London in 1930, the new Corporation cut its regional orchestras' funding.
 The Northern Wireless Orchestra was downsized to just nine players, and renamed the Northern Studio Orchestra.

-Three years later, however, the BBC reversed its decision and maintained a full orchestra again – since 1934 it was called the BBC Northern Orchestra.
+Three years later, however, the BBC reversed its decision and maintained a full orchestra again – from 1934 it was called the BBC Northern Orchestra.
 This was the beginning of the orchestra in its present form.
+In 1946 the orchestra was working with a permanent complement of 50 players, and gave over 70 public concerts during that year, including lunchtime Prom concerts in Manchester Town Hall, at the invitation of the corporation.

 It rehearsed and broadcast from the Milton Hall, Deansgate, Manchester.

-The orchestra played at its first Prom in 1961, and enjoyed popularity with performances at the Free Trade Hall, a venue it shared with the Hallé.
+The orchestra played at its first Prom in 1961, and regularly gave concerts at the Free Trade Hall, sharing the venue with the Hallé.

 On 21 January 1967, the name of the orchestra was changed to the BBC Northern Symphony Orchestra.
 Following a labour dispute in 1980, the orchestra received a vote of confidence from the BBC in 1982.
 The BBC expanded the orchestra and changed its name to the BBC Philharmonic Orchestra, or the BBC Philharmonic for short.